Pro bono: Philippines

 In late 1974, former Philippine Senator Jose W. Diokno was released from prison as a political detainee.
 He set out as a litigation lawyer to devise a means to combat the Marcos dictatorship and introduced the term "developmental legal aid", which involved lawyers providing pro bono legal services but also providing allowances to their clients, who were normally the urban poor, informal settlers, farmers, and victims of Martial law under Ferdinand Marcos.
-Diokno set up the Free Legal Assistance Group or FLAG, which is the oldest human rights organization in the country.
+Diokno set up the Free Legal Assistance Group (FLAG), which is the oldest human rights organization in the country.
 During martial law FLAG has handled most of the human rights cases against the military police and the administration.
-Eventually the concept of developmental legal aid has grown and fresh lawyers are required to conduct part-time free legal aid for a considerable amount of time, otherwise called the Community Legal Aid Service (CLAS) Rule.
+Eventually the concept of developmental legal aid has grown and fresh lawyers are required to conduct part-time free legal aid for a considerable amount of time, otherwise called the Community Legal Aid Service Rule.
+Referred to as the "Unified Legal Aid Service" rules starting in 2025, the Supreme Court imposed a 60-hour minimum of pro bono work in a three-year period for Filipino lawyers.

 Many developmental legal services are provided by most law firms and NGOs in the Philippines.

 South Korea

-South Korean lawyers are required to complete at least 30 hours of pro bono work per year; however, the local bar associations can reduce this requirement to 20 hours.
-Those who have a good reason not to fulfill the requirement may pay to a pro bono fund ₩20,000–30,000 (US$17-26) per hour instead.
+South Korean lawyers are required to complete at least 30 hours of pro bono work per year; however, the local bar associations can reduce this requirement to 20 hours per year.
+Those who have a good reason not to fulfill the requirement may pay to a pro bono fund ₩20,000–30,000 (US$17–26) per hour instead.

 United Kingdom

 Since 2003, many UK law firms and law schools have celebrated an annual Pro Bono Week, which encourages solicitors and barristers to offer pro bono services and increases general awareness of pro bono service.
 LawWorks (the operating name for the Solicitors Pro Bono Group) is a national charity that works with solicitors and law students, encouraging and supporting them in carrying out legal pro bono work.
 It also acts as a clearing house for pro bono casework.
 Individuals and community groups may apply to the charity for free legal advice and mediation, where they could not otherwise afford to pay and are not entitled to legal aid.
 Advocates for International Development, which exclusively brokers international pro bono contributing towards the Sustainable Development Goals, operates from a London base.
 Many barristers offer pro bono services as a direct response the Legal Aid cuts brought by LASPO 2012, from which they make no profit.
 The Bar Council has revealed that just under a quarter of the bar offer pro bono; this is 3,486 barristers.
 Additionally, in 2018, the Bar contributed almost 11,000 hours of pro bono work.
+In the United Kingdom, a collaboration between local intellectual property organizations called IP Pro Bono offers intellectual property advice and legal support for claimants and defendants in intellectual property disputes.